FueledByRage/FueledByRage/README.md

 ### Hello, there! :mage:

-My name's Erik graduated System Analist and Developer and developer front end at [PurpleCats](https://purplecats.tech/)
+My name's Erik graduated System Analist and Developer and front end dev at [PurpleCats](https://purplecats.tech/)

 Here on Github you can check out on a few personal projects of mine.